Posted by Wild Forest Herbs on Jan 28th 2024

 Unlike muscimol, which calms the brain, ibotenic acid actually stimulates it.
 How?
 Ibotenic acid stimulates “glutamate,” a neurotransmitter that in turn stimulates the central nervous system and neurons in the brain.
 Think of glutamate as creating a bridge that helps span the tiny gap between the neurons in the brain.
 When nerve cells release more glutamate, the glutamate binds to specific “receptors” on the neuron (particularly the NMDA or N-methyl-D-asparate receptor) allowing the stimulation or excitement signals to be “received” more easily, amping up the neurons and central nervous system.

-It’s important to note that glutamate is not inherently harmful in normal amounts.
+Note that glutamate is not inherently harmful in normal amounts.
 In fact, glutamate plays a crucial role in various brain functions, including learning, memory, and cognition.
 Not only that, glutamate is a natural component of many foods, and the body can usually effectively regulate its levels.
 In the food industry, glutamate may even be added as an ingredient.
 For example, monosodium glutamate (MSG) is a sodium salt of glutamic acid.
 Low-level and temporary stimulation of glutamate is thought by some researchers to help with memory, learning and even help to build new neural connections and pathways.
 However, like many things in life, glutamate can go from helpful to harmful when overdone.
 Overly large doses of glutamate (or glutamate stimulators like ibotenic acid) can be toxic due to prolonged and intense stimulation of the neurons.
 So, while glutamate is both a natural component found in food and essential for normal brain function, excessive levels can be harmful and even toxic.

 Worldwide regulations reflect the evolving understanding of Amanita muscaria and ibotenic acid—including differences in views on safety and consumption.
 Countries like Australia and even the Netherlands ban the sale of Amanita muscaria entirely, yet Canada has classified Amanita muscaria as a “natural health product” used for “medicinal” purposes in both dried and fresh form.
 In the United States, Amanita muscaria are legal in every state except Louisianna; however, the Federal Food and Drug Administration has not approved Amanita muscaria for human consumption.